feranco/feranco.github.io/_posts/2018-06-18-string-integer-conversion.md

 }
 {% endhighlight %}

-The second method is to use one of the following functions declared in <string>:
+A second method is to use one of the following functions introduced in <string> with C++11:
 * stoi, stol, stoll that converts from a string to an integer;
 * stof, stod, stold that converts from a string to a floating-point value.